 An Emergency Binder!

-Since I first shared our family’s Emergency Binder on my blog, I have gotten hundreds of comments and emails from people I’ve never met, gushing on and on about how that post was just the encouragement and motivation they needed to FINALLY get their important papers organized and in ONE place!
+Since I first shared our family’s Emergency Binder back in 2012, I’ve received hundreds of comments and emails from people I’ve never met, explaining that my words were just the encouragement and motivation they needed to FINALLY get their important papers organized and in ONE place!

-I’ve read heart-warming stories of how these binders have simplified the lives of complete strangers — reducing anxiety, creating more order and structure, and providing peace of mind.
+I’ve read heart-warming stories of how these Emergency Binders have simplified the lives of complete strangers — reducing anxiety, creating more order and structure, and providing peace of mind.

 I’ve also gotten emails from readers who shared their nightmare stories… explaining that if it weren’t for the fact that they had followed my instructions to create their own Emergency Binder, they would have been totally lost.